CenturyLinkCloud/PublicKB/Servers/how-to-clone-a-virtual-machine-os-instance.md

 * Cloning is unsupported for customers who leverage virtual machines with the multi-vNIC feature
 * Source machines must not be domain joined.
-* Before attempting to clone a virtual machine, all snapshots must be removed.
-A virtual machine with an active snapshot will fail the clone process.

 ### Important Notices